 Treatment for STIs usually consists of one of the following, depending on the infection:

 Antibiotics.
 Antibiotics, often in a single dose, can cure many sexually transmitted bacterial and parasitic infections, including gonorrhea, syphilis, chlamydia and trichomoniasis.
-Typically, you'll be treated for gonorrhea and chlamydia at the same time because the two infections often appear together.

 Once you start antibiotic treatment, it's necessary to finish the prescription.
 If you don't think you'll be able to take medication as prescribed, tell your doctor.
 A shorter, simpler course of treatment may be available.